Managing waste wisely

 Reuse:

-- Charities LOVE kettles, heaters, fans, radios, electric frypans, toasters and extension cords – items they can re-sell or give to families experiencing hardship.
-Just make sure they are clean, in good working order and have bi-coloured pins.
-Click here to find a charity near you.
+• Charities love kettles, heaters, fans, radios, electric frypans, toasters and extension cords – items they can re-sell or give to families experiencing hardship.
+Just make sure they are clean and in good working order.
+Find a charity near you.

 Recycle: